nitazine image

 October 2022: We’ve heard reports of a nitazene, a potent opioid, sold in the Wellington region.
 Nitazene can cause overdose in very small amounts – as little as a few grains of salt.

-The drug has been sold as isonitazene or metonitazene, but may also be sold as oxycodone or other prescription lookalikes.
-It's been sold as a yellow pill or yellow powder.
+Nitazenes may be sold as isonitazene or metonitazene, but may also be sold as oxycodone or other drugs.
+It comes in all different colours and forms.

 If you’re taking strong opioids like this, there’s a few things to keep in mind.